Inclement Weather Updates - Winter Storm Izzy

 SOLID WASTE COLLECTION

-The City of Hickory Solid Waste Division will not be collecting garbage, recycling, or yard waste on Monday, January 17, due to the inclement weather.
-City of Hickory customers with a Monday service day are asked to place their rollouts to the curb on Monday evening and leave them there until they can be serviced.
-For every other service day, customers should place their rollouts to the curb as they would normally and leave the rollouts there until they can be serviced.
+Garbage, recycling, and yard waste was not collected on Monday, January 17, due to the inclement weather.
+Solid Waste collection services are now running.
+City of Hickory customers are asked to place rollouts at the curb as they would normally and leave the rollouts there until they can be serviced.
 Recycling and Commercial Accounts will be collected as weather and road conditions permit.
 Yard waste and leaf pickup will be suspended for the rest of the week and will resume normally on Monday, January 24.
-As the day progresses, further decisions will be made about any other schedule changes.
 For questions regarding garbage, recycling, yard waste, or leaf collection in the City of Hickory, please call 828-323-7500.

 To receive important storm information and local emergency notifications, please sign up for CodeRED emergency notification alerts by clicking here.